Inchkeith: Rough Wooing, Reformation, and the 17th century

 During the siege of Leith, the English commander Grey of Wilton obtained a description of the fortress as it stood on 17 April 1560.
 The wall and rampart was 30 feet thick, being 14 feet of stone behind 16 feet of earth.
 There were 140 French soldiers with 70 women, boys and labourers.
 As the English admiral William Wynter was trying to blockade the island and cut off supplies, the garrison was eating oysters and periwinkles gathered at low water and fish caught with angling rods.
 Grey of Wilton thought he could capture the island with 600 men and 10 cannons but was worried that he could not guarantee to support the force on the island once landed if he was attacked elsewhere.
 After the peace of the Treaty of Edinburgh in September 1560, the English diplomat Thomas Randolph noted that Captain Lucinet and his French garrison remained on Inchkeith, but there were now more women than men, and Edinburgh was called the island "l'Isle des Femmes."

 In July 1561, Mary, Queen of Scots made Robert Anstruther captain of the island, in succession to the French Captain Lussaignet.
+Anstruther was in charge of a garrison of soldiers keeping watch including men with firearms known as "hagbuttaris" from a Scottish form of the word arquebus or haakbus.

-She inspected the garrison, and a stone from the original gateway with "MR" (i.e. Maria Regina) and the date still exists, built into a wall below the lighthouse.
+Mary inspected the garrison, and a stone from the original gateway with "MR" (i.e. Maria Regina) and the date still exists, built into a wall below the lighthouse.
 The guns were used during the rebellion against Mary called the Chaseabout Raid.
 Lord Darnley was sent to inspect the armaments in August 1565.
 The English ship, The Aide captained by Anthony Jenkinson arrived in the Forth on 25 September 1565, and was bombarded by the cannon on Inchkeith.
 Jenkynson had intended to blockade Leith to prevent Lord Seton bringing more munitions for Mary from France.
 The cannon were repaired in Edinburgh Castle by David Rowan, "master melter" of the artillery, who was paid for cleaning out the rusty touch holes in February 1566.

 The fort itself was demolished, or ordered to be "raisit" (razed) in 1567, after Mary was deposed.
 Her opponents were anti-French and did not take too kindly to a French garrison so near the capital.
 The Captain of the garrison, Robert Anstruther, was rewarded with all the ironwork timber and slates to be salvaged, and ownership of the island was given to John Lyon, 8th Lord Glamis.
 The remaining buildings were later used as a prison.

-James Grant lists subsequent owners of Inchkeith - in 1649, he says, the "eccentric and sarcastic" Sir John Scott of Scotstarvit, going on to be owned by the Buccleuch family, forming part of the property of the Barony of Royston, near Granton.
+Sir John Scott of Scotstarvit bought the island in 1649, and it was later owned by the Buccleuch family, forming part of the property of the Barony of Royston, near Granton.

 During the Wars of the Three Kingdoms, the island was again taken by the English, and fortified.